 With a plot like this, you’d think it was totally fiction, right?
 In fact, key moments of the story actually happened with fictional elements written into the storyline and adapted from Bernard Malamud’s novel that was published in 1952.

 The most obvious is the femme fatale who shot Hobbs named Harriet Bird; She is portrayed by Barbara Hershey.
-In reality, a woman named Ruth Ann Steinhagen shot and killed Philadelphia Phillies first baseman Eddie Waitkus on June 14, 1949.
-Steinhagen stalked Waitkus for several years before his death, even building a shrine to the star MLB player and following him to restaurants.
+In reality, a woman named Ruth Ann Steinhagen shot and nearly killed Philadelphia Phillies first baseman Eddie Waitkus on June 14, 1949.
+Steinhagen stalked Waitkus for several years before then, even building a shrine to the star MLB player and following him to restaurants.
 Though they’d never met, Steinhagen invited Waitkus to her hotel room with a hand-written note shortly after watching him play a game against the Chicago Cubs.

 She shot Waitkus in the chest, spent a few years in an institution after pleading insanity, and was later released.
 She died at age 83 back in December 2012 in a Chicago hospital.